 This identity deception is made possible by the fact that SMTP—the Simple Message Transfer Protocol used by email systems to send, receive, or relay outgoing emails—lacks a mechanism for authenticating email addresses.
 It's also exacerbated when exploited through popular cloud-based email platforms, such as Gmail and Office 365.

 Because of their ubiquity and the precipitous volume of emails distributed by these and other email platforms, phishing attacks launched from cloud email accounts are far less likely to be detected and blocked than those sent from a lookalike domain.

-Financial: Fraudulent emails being sent that appear to come from a legitimate, trusted source lead to nearly $1 billion in business losses worldwide.
-When these scams lead to a data breach, the cost to US businesses now averages $8.6 million per incident, according to Ponemon’s 2020 Cost of a Data Breach Report.
+Financial: Fraudulent emails being sent that appear to come from a legitimate, trusted source, such as spam, costs businesses $20.5 billion every year in business losses worldwide.
+When these scams lead to a data breach, the cost to US businesses now averages $4.35 million per incident, according to IBM & the Ponemon Institute's 2022 Cost of a Data Breach Report.
 And all of this is before any regulatory fines, which can range in the millions.

 Reputational: If your customers start receiving emails that appear to come from your company but contain malicious links or simply lack credulity, they may begin to think twice about doing business with you.
 If they fall victim to a scam impersonating your company or one of its executives, the damage can be catastrophic to brand reputation, and ruinous for professional relationships across the industry.

 Security: Usernames, passwords, and bank information are all personal credentials that can be stolen when email fraud occurs.
 If someone else has this information, they can then go into your system or account and get even more access to sensitive customer data, IP, or business plans.

 How To Spot a Spoofed Email